Isopolito/Ganchos/README.md

 ## What is a plugin in Ganchos?
 A plugin has two parts: the file to execute and the meta file.
 All the directorys in general config's `pluginPaths` will be monitored for plugins.

-#### File to execute
+#### The file to execute
-This should be a script, or a binary file.
+This should be a script or a binary file.
 Ganchos looks at the file extension to determine what type of file it is and how to run it.
 Files ending in '.js' will be ran with node.js.
 Other types of files should be have read/execute permsissions.

-#### Meta Files
+#### The meta file
 A [meta file](engine/src/shared/plugins/DefaultPluginMetaFile.meta) is a text file in JSON that describes to Ganchos what the plugin is, and how to run it.
 Typcially a user that didn't write a plugin *shouldn't* have to modify this.

 *Note: Any JSON consumed by ganchos can have comments included like this: `// rest of this line is ignored`.
 These will be stripped out internally before Ganchos parses it.*

-#### Mandatory Properties
+#### Mandatory Meta File Properties

 * `name`: *String*; the name of the plugin as it will show up in the UI
 * `description`: *String*; describe what the plugin does